-Many people are convinced that cancer is a fatal diagnosis, even though many of its forms are amenable to successful treatments.
-Having learned about cancer, some people prefer to go abroad for treatment, where at least 95% of all patients with cancer can successfully get rid of the disease.
-However, the COVID pandemic has turned millions of lives around, complicating the procedure of receiving cancer care.
-Fortunately, having a medical visa allows undergoing treatment in the best world hospitals even during the lockdown.
-Booking Health offers help in issuing medical visa and extending medical visa without leaving the country, if necessary.
+Many people are convinced that cancer is a fatal diagnosis, although many forms of cancer can be successfully treated.
+After learning about cancer, some people choose to go abroad for treatment, where at least 95% of all cancer patients can successfully get rid of the disease.
+However, the COVID pandemic has turned millions of lives upside down, making it difficult to get cancer care.
+Fortunately, having a medical visa allows you to undergo treatment in the world's best hospitals, even during the quarantine.
+Booking Health offers assistance in obtaining a medical visa and extending a medical visa without leaving the country if necessary.

 - The state of cancer care during the coronavirus pandemic

-- Treatment for patients with cancer during the COVID-19 pandemic
+- Treatment of cancer patients during the COVID-19 pandemic

-- What to do if during a pandemic you suspect or are diagnosed with cancer?
+- What if during a pandemic you suspect cancer or are diagnosed with cancer?

 - Benefits of cancer treatment in Germany during the lockdown